|For each of our holidays you should at least have the basic skills of cycling. Also an average physical condition is required.

 The lightest cycling holiday, suited for everyone and people of all ages.
 On virtually flat terrain, with distances up to 50 kilometers.
 You spend about 4 hours on your bicycle.

 Quiet and relaxed cycling.
-Distances to 60 kilometers per day (Bed & Bike tours: on gently rolling terrain).
+Distances to 60 kilometers per day (Bike & Hotel tours: on gently rolling terrain).
 You spend about 5 hours on your bicycle.

 Relaxing cycling holidays with average distances up to 45 km.
 Short slopes with heights up to 100 meters.